alexisgourdol/IIPE-hackathon/README.md

 # The approach

-1 - Scrape the PDF reports
+1. Scrape the PDF reports
-2 - Extract text from PDF
+2. Extract text from PDF
-3 - Use LDA to extract topics
+3. Use LDA to extract topics
-4 - Vizualize on a map
+4. Vizualize on a map

 ## Startup the project

 ### The initial setup.
-Clone repo using ssh
+Clone repo

 ```bash
 mkdir ~/code/alexisgourdol